 - Any person who temporarily possesses a firearm while participating in a firearms training and safety class conducted by a firearms instructor.5

-For a detailed list of the prohibited categories that relate to registration certificates, see the District of Columbia Prohibited Possessors Generally section.
+For a detailed list of the prohibited categories that relate to registration certificates, see the District of Columbia Firearm Prohibitions section.

 Any person applying for a registration certificate must provide to the Chief of Police: